viaacode/TIFF-Policy-Checker/README.md

 If not installed, or the version is lower than 1.8 then Java 8 needs to be installed.

+### 2 Build TIFF-Implementation-Checker

+You will need the newest version of this library, which is only available if you build and install it locally.
+The library can be found [here](https://github.com/viaacode/TIFF-Implementation-Checker).

 ### 2 Install with Maven

 Type